ryandielhenn/eda-dashboard/README.md

 A batch-first, stream-ready **Exploratory Data Analysis (EDA) dashboard** for exploring datasets, detecting bias, and generating reproducible insights.

 The dashboard is designed to:
-- Handle multiple data formats (CSV, Parquet, logs, sensors).
+- Handle multiple data formats (CSV, CSV.GZ, Parquet, ZIP).
 - Provide automated profiling, visualization, and fairness/drift checks.
 - Support batch workflows for stability, with hooks for optional “live” updates in the future.